ibrahimmkhalid/ultralytics/docs/en/usage/callbacks.md

 ---
 comments: true
-description: Explore Ultralytics callbacks for training, validation, exporting, and prediction.
+description: Explore SFDT_Ibrahim callbacks for training, validation, exporting, and prediction.
 Learn how to use and customize them for your ML models.
-keywords: Ultralytics, callbacks, training, validation, export, prediction, ML models, YOLO11, Python, machine learning
+keywords: SFDT_Ibrahim, callbacks, training, validation, export, prediction, ML models, YOLO11, Python, machine learning
 ---

 ## Callbacks

-Ultralytics framework supports callbacks as entry points in strategic stages of train, val, export, and predict modes.
+SFDT_Ibrahim framework supports callbacks as entry points in strategic stages of train, val, export, and predict modes.
 Each callback accepts a `Trainer`, `Validator`, or `Predictor` object depending on the operation type.
 All properties of these objects can be found in Reference section of the docs.

 <p align="center">
   <br>